alextok/dbsc-discussions/README.md

     B->>P: Pre-gen key and attest (params?)

     ````````
 1. We planned to use KeyContainerId here (Windows only):

+    Decision:  We send KeyId, and browser remebers set of key for RP.

     ```mermaid
     sequenceDiagram
     %%{ init: { 'sequence': { 'noteAlign': 'left'} } }%%